adon-cloudcannon/landing-page-test/src/collections/ssg-pages/jekyll.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Manage content and host Jekyll sites all on a single platform.
-Build the best performing content sites on the web with the help of our Jekyll CMS.
+                      CloudCannon’s Jekyll CMS has everything you need to build, edit, and host the best performing sites on the web.

+                      * Focus on building custom components rather than hand-holding editors through changes.

+                      * Build locally with your favorite tools and frameworks.

+                      * Sync changes to content editors with a Git push.
                   styles:
                     desktop:
                       text_alignment: